DarkMoneyDT/DarkMoneyDT/README.md

-- 👋 Hi, I’m @DarkMoneyDT
+- 👋 I'm
-- 👀 I’m interested in OPSEC
+- 👀 I’m interested in OPSEC, cybersecurity, and world building
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently using JSON
-- 📫 How to reach me @darkmoneydt on twitter
+- 📫 send a message here

 <!---
 DarkMoneyDT/DarkMoneyDT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.